kulsum381/CEASAR-SIPHER/README.md

 ## 🧠 What is Caesar Cipher?

-Caesar Cipher is a basic encryption technique where each letter in the plaintext is shifted by a fixed number of positions down the alphabet.
+Caesar Cipher is a basic encryption technique where each letter in the plaintext is shifted by a fixed number of positions down the alphabet .

 For example, with a shift of 3:
 - A → D